Cyclone Seth: Preparations and impact

 As Seth's precursor low was forming in the Timor Sea, cyclone warnings were issued in parts of the Northern Territory, including the city of Darwin.
 It brought heavy rain on the region and later on northern Queensland.
 The city recorded a minimum temperature of 27.3 C on 25 December, making it the "coolest Christmas Day on record".
 The highest recorded rainfall in the Northern Territory was reported at Thorak Cemetery on 29 December, with 242 mm of rain recorded over the day, as well as Kowanyama in northern Queensland with 235.2 mm of rain being recorded at the same day.

 The remnants of Seth caused major damage in Southern Australia, resulting in 5 fatalities.
 Many beaches were closed in preparation for Seth.
 Low-level flood warnings were issued due to Seth.
 A 47-year-old woman drowned off the coast of New South Wales.
 Tens of hundreds of rescues were necessary according to lifeguards.
 Erosion was reported along the coast of New South Wales.
 Two emergency calls near Arrawarra.
 Hazardous conditions were reported as south as Sydney and Illawarra.
 One man died after being blown off of a rock by strong winds and drowning on Windang Island.
 Eight children were rescued after a massive swell turned a calm estuary into deep, fast-moving waters.
 Another man died after being pulled unconscious due to strong surf.
 A large swell exposed many unexposed beaches, and further erosion was reported.
 Many roads and sidewalks suffered damage.
 Dangerous swell and high tides washed away hundreds of turtle nests before they were due to hatch.
 Waves in Kirra, Queensland were very high.

 As the remnants of the cyclone moved inland into southeast Queensland, heavy rainfall inundated areas of the Wide Bay-Burnett, Fraser Coast Region and Gympie Region.
 Emergency alerts were issued in Goomeri, Kilkivan and Woolooga due to significant flooding.
 A 22-year old man was found dead in his car which was submerged in floodwaters.
 Four people were rescued from the floods.
 A 14-year old girl was reported missing after being swept away by the flood.
 Her 53-year old father was rescued after being located to be clinging to a tree.
 Widespread rainfall totals of 150-230 mm were recorded across the Mary River as well as parts of the Burnett River.
 In the hills to the north-west of Gympie, 400-674 mm was recorded by the BoM's rain gauges.
 In these areas, the 24-hour totals exceeded records set by Cyclone Oswald in January 2013.
 There were some anecdotal reports of falls exceeding 800 mm.
 The highest official rainfall reported was in Marodian, with 674 mm.
-Damage from Seth totaled over $75 million.
+Damage from Seth totaled over US$80 million.